satsumalab/site/content/authors/burcu/_index.md

 email: ""
 ---

 Burcu is a PhD student at the Centre for Medical Image Computing (CMIC).
 Her current research is on IPF (Idiopathic Pulmonary Fibrosis) , identifying why some patients experience a delayed diagnosis.
 Her analysis involves EHRs (Electronic Health Records) of numerous patients across England, working closely with the Institute of Health Informatics at UCL.
-She is particularly interested in quantitative analysis of primary care (CPRD), hospitalizations (HES), and mortality (ONS).
+She is particularly interested in quantitative analysis of primary care (CPRD), hospitalizations (HES), and mortality (ONS) data.